Exercise and stress: Get moving to manage stress

 - It pumps up your endorphins.
-Physical activity helps bump up the production of your brain's feel-good neurotransmitters, called endorphins.
-Although this function is often referred to as a runner's high, a rousing game of tennis or a nature hike also can contribute to this same feeling.
+Physical activity may help bump up the production of your brain's feel-good neurotransmitters, called endorphins.
+Although this function is often referred to as a runner's high, any aerobic activity, such as a rousing game of tennis or a nature hike, can contribute to this same feeling.

 It's meditation in motion.
-After a fast-paced game of racquetball or several laps in the pool, you'll often find that you've forgotten the day's irritations and concentrated only on your body's movements.
+After a fast-paced game of racquetball, a long walk or run, or several laps in the pool, you may often find that you've forgotten the day's irritations and concentrated only on your body's movements.

 - It improves your mood.
-Regular exercise can increase self-confidence, it can relax you, and it can lower the symptoms associated with mild depression and anxiety.
+Regular exercise can increase self-confidence, improve your mood, help you relax, and lower symptoms of mild depression and anxiety.
 Exercise can also improve your sleep, which is often disrupted by stress, depression and anxiety.
 All of these exercise benefits can ease your stress levels and give you a sense of command over your body and your life.

 Put exercise and stress relief to work for you

 A successful exercise program begins with a few simple steps.

 - Consult with your doctor.
 If you haven't exercised for some time or you have health concerns, you may want to talk to your doctor before starting a new exercise routine.

 Walk before you run.
 Build up your fitness level gradually.
 Excitement about a new program can lead to overdoing it and possibly even injury.